-- In early November, registered AB attendees will receive an email with a link to the Braindates Topic Market.
+- In early November, registered Annual Briefing attendees will receive an email with a link to the Braindate Topic Market.

 - There you can explore and sign up for existing topics and if you like, create up to three new topics where you will be the host.

 - Once the Annual Briefing starts on November 16th, you will be able to join in on your reserved sessions and continue to browse the Braindate Topic Market to find any new Braindates you may want to join.

 - As the Braindates you host fill up with at least eight attendees, or once the discussions end, you will be able to create additional topics for others to join.